-However, there is one attack vector that exists that, to date, has only been lightly addressed by the operating system: tapjacking.
-This chapter outlines what tapjacking is and what you can do about it to protect your app's users.
+However, there is one attack vector that existed until Android 4.0.3: tapjacking.
+This chapter outlines what tapjacking is and what you can do about it to protect your app's users, for as long as you are supporting devices older than 4.0.3.